webplatform/docs-wpd/Infrastructure/procedures/Typical_wiki_maintenance_tasks/index.md

 ---
-title: Typical wiki maintenance tasks
+title: 'Typical wiki maintenance tasks'
 summary: 'This page contains some quick guides to performing small maintenance tasks, which we thought were too small to put on their own separate pages.'
 tags:
   - Basic